Whiteknight/ParserObjects/docs/expression_example.md

 }
 ```

-Now we can put together a lexical grammar as a `IParser<char, Token>` that takes characters as input and returns `Token`s.
+Now we can put together a lexical grammar as a `IParser<char, Token>` that takes characters as input and returns `Token`.

 ```csharp
 public class LexicalGrammar